 Factor G Derivation is based upon the weighted average of actual institutional cost for skilled nursing facilities and hospitals serving persons who are medically fragile and/or technologically dependent.
 An analysis of state fiscal year July 1, 2016 to June 30, 2017 data from the preliminary 372 report is used as a baseline for 2018 (Renewal Year 1).
-Factor G is adjusted by 7.2% inflation rate for in year 1.
+Factor G is adjusted by 5.5% inflation rate for in year 1.
+The 5.5% inflation factor is based on the State's Medicaid cost inflation.
 For each successive waiver year, the NF average cost (Factor G) is adjusted based on an estimated annual inflation rate of 2%.